GeoPythonn/ML-for-EO-Data/README.md

 # ML-for-EO-Data
-This repository houses my ML learning efforts for EO data.
-Hopefully, the code will revised shortly in light of my new discoveries.
+This repository contains my ML learning efforts for EO data.
+The notebooks will be revised in light of my new discoveries.